enisimsar/social-media-harvesting/README.md

 # watchtower

-Watchtower is fetching and monitoring data from social media platforms to monitor the relevant communities, influencers, and trending topics.
+Watchtower is a platform that fetching and monitoring data from social media platforms to monitor the relevant communities, influencers, and trending topics.